The downside of writing up demo days

 500 Startups declined to comment.

-Maybe in an age where founders are encouraged to stretch the truth, to fake it till the make it, and to be resourceful above all else, Oladapo and Berney rationlized their approach to securing properties as unremarkable.
+Maybe in an age where founders are encouraged to stretch the truth, to fake it till they make it, and to be resourceful above all else, Oladapo and Berney rationlized their approach to securing properties as unremarkable.
 Maybe they reasoned that as long as they were building up a client base, it wasn’t so wrong, despite the painful financial consequences their actions created for the property owners.

 We disagree.
 In fact, we’re writing this post now because we don’t want potential customers to see our coverage in Vacayo’s marketing materials and interpret it as a kind of seal of approval.
 It is not.
 We do not know the company.
 We in no way sanction its reported approach.
 In fact, we found CNBC’s report fairly disturbing.